charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 * isnull - checking for null values (completeness data dimension)

 ============================================================================================
-* The shape of the data set contains 35 columns and 2,149 rows.
+* The attribute shape from the pandas library is used to get the dimensions (number of rows and columns) of the DataFrame.
+The data set contains 35 columns and 2,149 rows.

 ![Data_Structure](Assets/Structure.png)